-Any motor vehicle or part thereof which is inoperable or deteriorated or in need of repair, and is located upon private property in this County, is hereby declared to be a nuisance, unless any of the following exemptions in § 376-2 are met.
+Any motor vehicle as defined in §§ 376-1 and 376-2 or part thereof which is inoperable or deteriorated or in need of repair, and is located upon private property in this County is hereby declared to be a nuisance, unless any of the following exemptions in § 376-4 are met.
 "Inoperable motor vehicle" means any motor vehicle from which, for a period of at least seven days, the engine, wheels or other parts have been removed, or on which the engine, wheels or other parts have been altered, damaged or otherwise so treated that the vehicle is incapable of being driven under its own motor power.
-"Inoperable motor vehicle" shall not include a motor vehicle which has been rendered temporarily incapable of being driven under its own motor power in order to perform ordinary service or repair operations.
+"Inoperable motor vehicle" shall not include a motorized vehicle which has been rendered temporarily incapable of being utilized or driven under its own motor power in order to perform ordinary service or repair operations.

-Kept within a building when not in use.
+Kept within an enclosed building or concealed behind a fence when not in use.

-Properly registered with current license plates and otherwise in good running condition, in that it is able to start, move forward and backward under its own power.
+When applicable, properly registered with current license plates and otherwise in good running condition, in that the motor vehicle as defined in § 376-1 is able to start, move forward and backward under its own power.

 On the premises of a legal place of business engaged in the wrecking, junking and repairing of motor vehicles.